This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 handle specific channels, such as WhatsApp or web messaging, or you can create a group of

 agents who handle all types of messaging tickets.
-See Adding agents to groups.
+See Adding and removing team members from groups.

 Agents with new Agent (limited) role will be treated as Chat agents and will start getting both the chat and messaging conversations.

 If broadcast routing mode is enabled in Chat, you can avoid routing Chats to messaging agents by creating a new group (department) for agents who only serve chats and create a trigger that assigns chats to this new group.